nburmaso/upcgen/readme.md

 ### Requirements

 * Pythia8 event generator (for decays).
 See [Pythia website](https://pythia.org/) for installation instructions.
 It is also possible to use Pythia6.
 Note that in both cases one needs to build ROOT with Pythia support.
+Note that Pythia is only used for tau decays and completely optional
 * ROOT (for calculations and Lorentz vectors).
 See [ROOT website](https://root.cern.ch/).
 * CMAKE 2.8 (or newer) & gcc 4.8.5 (or newer)
 * Optionally: a compiler supporting OpenMP 4.5+ (some pragmas may be different for different versions).